Alcardian/Karta/README.md

     * Type "java -version", if you have it, its version will be displayed instead of an error message saying it doesn't know what "java" is.
   * Can be downloaded from: https://www.java.com/download/ie_manual.jsp

+### Issues Starting the Program
+* If you have issues starting the program, like it immediately closing on starting, try "check_run.bat" to see if you get any more information.

 ## Goals
 * Be a simple application for assisting players mapping the game world of Pantheon.
   * Write locations stored in clipboard to a ".csv" file to limit the manual steps needed.